krithika-srinivasan/classification-algorithms/README.md

 To find all options you can run with, simply use the `--help` flag with either script.

 ## TODO:
-1. Enforce unique feature splits on decision trees
-2. Fill this README with info on how to run stuff:
+1. Fill this README with info on how to run stuff: